B-cabrera/hwcalendar-mern/README.md

 - User Auth to allow for individual calendars/reminders

 ### Reminders
-- [x] Add cancel button when adding class and hw
 - [ ] Fix UI to be view perfectly on different screen sizes.
-- [ ] Limit amount of classes to x amount
+- [ ] Google Calendar API

 ### Progress
-Current Phase:  Limiting amount of classes user can add
-Next Phase: Fixing UI to be viewed perfectly on different screen sizes
+Current Phase:  Fixing UI to be viewed perfectly on different screen sizes
+Next Phase: User Auth

 #### Contact
 I am open to all comments about improving the code and overall improvements.